 When you’re working with private-labeling services, there may be limits to the level of product customization available.
 Depending on suppliers and product categories, retailers won’t always have as much control over the product design process as they may want.

-However, issues with product design can be mitigated by developing a close working relationship with your manufacturer, opening the possibility for bespoke research and development.
+However, issues with product design can be mitigated by developing a close working relationship with your manufacturer, which opens the possibility for bespoke research and development.

 6 examples of private-label products